ADS Frequently Asked Questions

 - What happens after documentation is submitted to ADS?

-After the student submits the appropriate forms and verifiable, disability documentation the student may call ADS (843-349-2503) to schedule an appointment.
+After the student registers with ADS online through Accommodate and provides disability documentation, the student will receive an email to login to Accommodate to schedule a meeting, or they may call ADS (843-349-2503) to schedule an appointment.
 Students who register with ADS meet one-on-one with an ADS staff member to review disability documentation and identify appropriate accommodations.

 - How does a student prepare for the meeting with an ADS professional?